ozmoroz/ozmoroz-blog-hugo/content/post/netlify-2-minute-guide/index.md

 If that was it I could live with it.
 But that was just a starting step.
 Then comes maintenance: constant, security updates and so on.
 Over years that added to a massive amount of time.
 The time that I would rather spend making things.
 And did I mention that I had to pay for my virtual servers?

 Then I discovered [Netlify cloud](https://netlify.com).
 I switched and never looked back.
 Today this site ozmoroz.com is hosted on Netlify.
-As well as my code examples such as CSS Transitions demo.
+As well as my code examples such as this [CSS Transitions demo](https://react-css-transitions-demo.netlify.app/).

 Netlify cloud platform makes deploying applications to the cloud extremely easy.
 Setting up your app on Netlify takes just a couple of minutes.
 After that, all subsequent deployments are as easy as pushing your code to Git.

 It gets better.
 Netlify is effectively free.
 You'll need to pay when you hit certain limits.
-However, they are very generous.
+However, they are [very generous](https://www.netlify.com/pricing/).
 I host multiple sites and apps on Netlify, and I am yet to pay a cent.

 Sounds good?
 I encourage you to check it out yourself.
 In this step-by-step guide, I'll show your how to deploy your React app to Netlify.